ServerContainers/samba/README.md

 * 2023-09-24
     * added `nmbd` service and increase compatibility
+    * updated github build to fail if build/version combination already exists as tag
 * 2023-09-16
     * implemented working version of pull #87
     * fixed avahi model which now works without a single timemachine share